bluedata-katacoda/katacoda-scenarios/CDH_upgrade_scenario/step5.md

 Now, we will make changes in .wb file <br>
 <br>
-We already have a reference .wb file.
-We just need to replace the current .wb file with the reference one.
-For doing so, execute the following commands.<br>
+For your reference, we have already created a ready .wb file in the ~/test directory.
+We will copy that file into the CDH directory using the following command:<br>
 `cd ~/Source/CDH`{{execute}}
+<br>Remove older .wb file that is existing:
 <br>`rm -rf cdh514.wb`{{execute}}
 <br>`cp ~/test/cdh515.wb ~/Source/CDH`{{execute}}

-To view the content of the file, execute the following<br>
+To view the content of the file, execute the following command:<br>
 `cat ~/Source/CDH/cdh515.wb`{{execute}}

 <br><strong>cdh515.wb file contain following section</strong>